meedan/meedan.com/README.md

 * `make` (install dependencies)
 * `npm start` (start middleman with bundler)

+## Even quicker start: copy editing via github.com

+If you want to just change some copywriting, you really don't even need to set up the app locally.

+Copy edits can go in a yaml file like `en.yml`, for English.— https://github.com/meedan/meedan.com/blob/develop/locales/en.yml.

+You can edit the copy using github.com by clicking 'edit' on that file. ^^

+Make sure you are on the `develop` branch.

+How this works: With middleman, templates in `source` are rendered with the values from `locales` and `data` directories (and potentially other dynamic content sources), then all the output static HTML goes to `build`.
+So, files in `build` are often erased and rewritten when you run `middleman build`, and your edit will not appear in the deployment.

+Bonus: If you make a commit on the `develop` branch, the Jenkins server will pull your change to the server and run `middleman build` for you, deploying automatically to staging!
+And a bot will tell you about it in Slack. :zap:

+Note: All copy writing needs to be localized.
+Consider editing directly into a translation manager instead of editing those files directly.

 ## Installing dependencies

 The code we use here is packaged with [Rubygems](http://rubygems.com/) and [NPM](https://www.npmjs.com/ "npm").
 To get the build environment in place, run this in your terminal in the top level of this directory: